 …and at the disarmament negotiating table

-J. Biden promised that diplomacy would again be at the forefront of US efforts to prevent the proliferation of nuclear weapons rather than unilateral diplomacy and "maximum pressure", pursued by the Trump administration with North Korea and Iran.
-Returning to the Iran Nuclear Agreement (JCPOA) (read: Trump pulls US out of nuclear deal with Iran, reinstates extraterritorial sanctions), for the " strengthen and expand it, while more effectively repelling Iran's other destabilizing activities is moreover an idea for a campaign... provided that " Tehran resumes compliance with the agreement ".
-As for North Korea, Joe Biden wants to play the joint action card " with our allies and other countries, including China, to advance our common goal of a nuclear-free North Korea.
+J. Biden has promised that diplomacy will once again be at the forefront of U.S. efforts to prevent the spread of nuclear weapons, rather than the unilateral diplomacy and “maximum pressure” pursued by the Trump administration with North Korea and Iran.
+Returning to the Iran nuclear deal (JCPOA) (read: Trump pulls US out of nuclear deal with Iran, reinstates extraterritorial sanctions), for the " strengthen and expand it, while more effectively repelling Iran's other destabilizing activities » is also a campaign idea… provided that “ Tehran returns to respecting the agreement ".
+As for North Korea, Joe Biden wants to play the joint action card “ with our allies and other countries, including China, to advance our shared goal of a nuclear-free North Korea.
 “He will also continue efforts to conclude arms control agreements with the New START treaty — a bilateral treaty with Russia — which expires next February,” an anchor of strategic stability between the United States and Russia “, he said in the campaign.

 A military power… which will choose its battles better

-The national interest always takes precedence with regard to military engagement.
-The watchword: less dispersion. " The United States has the most powerful military in the world, and as president I will ensure that it remains so, by making the necessary investments to equip our troops for the challenges of this century, not the last. »
+National interest always takes precedence when it comes to military engagement.
+The watchword: less dispersion. “ The United States has the most powerful military in the world, and as president, I will ensure it remains that way, making the investments necessary to equip our troops for the challenges of this century, not the last. »

 Middle East: the return of American troops maintained